 Vehicles powered exclusively by natural gas, propane, hydrogen, a combination of compressed natural gas and hydrogen, or electricity are exempt from the Virginia emissions inspection program.
 Qualified HEVs with U.S. Environmental Protection Agency fuel economy ratings of at least 50 miles per gallon (city) are also exempt from the emissions inspection program unless remote sensing devices indicate the HEV may not meet current emissions standards.
 For more information, including a list of HEVs that qualify, see the Virginia Department of Motor Vehicles Emissions Inspections website.
 (Reference Virginia Code 46.2-1177 through 46.2-1178 and 46.2-749.3)

-Appalachian Power Company offers a TOU rate to residential customers that own a PEV.
-Off-peak hours are 8pm to 6am on weekdays and all day on Saturdays and Sundays.
-Eligible customers must have a meter that is capable of separately identifying PEV usage.
+Appalachian Power Company offers a TOU rate to residential customers that own an EV.
+Eligible customers must have a meter that is capable of separately identifying EV usage.
 For more information, including billing rates and additional service conditions, see the Appalachian Power Company Virginia Rates & Tariffs website.
 This service is experimental and only available until September 12, 2023.

 A comprehensive list of electric vehicle (EV) charging stations in or near 20111 (Manassas, VA).
 Search and compare EV charging stations in communities across the U.S., and find a local station when you need to charge your electric car.